Free shipping

 Most likely not.
 The 3" liners have an inner diameter of 3" so the OD is about 3-1/4".
 You may need to find an appliance that uses 2" fresh air and that would still be a tight fit.

-Submitted by: Brian L. on February 27, 2020
+Answered by: Brian L.

-from Gulf Breeze, FL asked:
+Mike from Gulf Breeze, Fl asked:

 My wood-burning fireplace lets in a lot of smoke, or smell of smoke.
 Is it possible to add a vent in the chimney chase for additional venting?